 A prostate exam can help your doctor diagnose an enlarged or inflamed prostate.
-It can also help them diagnose prostate cancer, which is the second most common form of cancer among American men.
+It can also help them diagnose prostate cancer, which is the

 The exam typically involves a digital rectal exam (DRE) and a test for prostate- specific antigen (PSA) levels.
 Your doctor may want to perform a prostate exam if you have symptoms of an enlarged prostate.
 Some doctors do it as part of a routine checkup.